NeuroMorphoOrg/PaperBot/README.md

 ### 4.3.
 Launch
 `cd target`<br>

-You can launch it disociated from the terminal in background
+You can launch it dissociated from the terminal in background

 `nohup java -jar LiteratureSearchService-1.0.jar &`<br>